Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Interaction Morawetz for the nonlinear flow and the global/long-time results

 To see this, we observe that here we have six input frequencies of which two are $\lambda$ and four are $\mu$, or viceversa.

 To avoid a circular argument we separate the case when $\lambda$ and $\mu$ are comparable, when we use \eqref{j6-est+} as in the balanced case.

-Otherwise if $\mu \ll \lambda$ then in all cases we can use two bilinear estimates \eqref{uab-bi-unbal-boot} coupling two $(\lambda,\mu)$ frequency pairs, and then estimate the remaining two factors in $L^\infty$ via Bernstein from \eqref{uk-ee}.
+Otherwise if $\mu \ll \lambda$ then in all cases we can use two bilinear estimates \eqref{uab-bi-unbal-boot} coupling two $(\lambda,\mu)$ frequency pairs, and then estimate the remaining two factors in $L^\infty_{t,x}$ via Bernstein's inequality from \eqref{uk-ee}.
 In both cases, the symbol has size at most $\lambda^2$.
 Hence we obtain

 Since $\mu < \lambda$ and $s > \frac12$, the second term is the worst and \eqref{j6-est+lm} follows.

 \textbf{II.
 The bound for $\bJ^4_{\lambda \mu}$.} We will show that

 This is simpler than the computation in the balanced case, because we can treat the difference in the prefactors perturbatively.
 We split it into three parts,